 About me

-In my free-time I enjoy many things, but some of them include spending time with the people that I love, hiking, theatre, playing with my cat, and making puzzles.
-I also spend a lot of time walking and listening to audiobooks and podcasts.
+Outside of my therapy office….I enjoy many things including: spending time with the people that I love, hiking, theatre, playing with my cats, running, and making puzzles.
+I also spend a lot of time walking and listening to audiobooks.

 As a therapist, I value curiosity, empathy, honesty, and playfulness.
 I practice a variety of modalities depending on each client’s needs.
 But, I think about therapy relationally.
 We learn to exist in the world based off of how we are related too.
 This creates patterns of relating to ourselves and others which we may not even be consciously aware that we hold.
 Therapy is a space to make those unconscious patterns conscious so that you have more agency over your thoughts and behaviors.
 Therapy is a space to create a new relational experience.
 One where you are met with empathy and kindness rather than judgment.
 Since the therapeutic relationship is part of the healing process, I practice long-term therapy (typically a year or more).
 You have spent your lifetime becoming the way that you are and it takes time to learn new ways of being.
 As a part of this process, I’ll invite you to be open with me.
 You can disagree or be angry.
 You can feel whatever it is you feel.
 This is a space to have your genuine response.
 All of you is welcome here.